rust-lang/book/nostarch/chapter12.md

 *src/main.rs* file and put some code into the *src/lib.rs* file.
 That way, we can test the code and have a *src/main.rs* file with fewer responsibilities.

-Let’s move all the code that isn’t in the `main` function from *src/main.rs* to *src/lib.rs*:

-* The `run` function definition
-* The relevant `use` statements
-* The definition of `Config`
-* The `Config::build` function definition

-The contents of *src/lib.rs* should have the signatures shown in Listing 12-13 (we’ve omitted the bodies of the functions for brevity).
-Note that this won’t compile until we modify *src/main.rs* in Listing 12-14.
+Let’s define the code responsible for searching text in *src/lib.rs* rather than in *src/main.rs*, which will let us (or anyone else using our `minigrep` library) call the searching function from more contexts than our `minigrep` binary.

+First, let’s define the `search` function signature in *src/lib.rs* as shown in Listing 12-13, with a body that calls the `unimplemented!` macro.
+We’ll explain the signature in more detail when we fill in the implementation.

 src/lib.rs

 ```
-use std::error::Error;
-use std::fs;

-pub struct Config {
-    pub query: String,
-    pub file_path: String,
-}

-impl Config {
-    pub fn build(args: &[String]) -> Result<Config, &'static str> {
-        // --snip--
-    }
-}

-pub fn run(config: Config) -> Result<(), Box<dyn Error>> {
-    // --snip--
-}
 ```

-Listing 12-13: Moving `Config` and `run` into *src/lib.rs*
+Listing 12-13: Defining the `search` function in  *src/lib.rs*

-We’ve made liberal use of the `pub` keyword: on `Config`, on its fields and its `build` method, and on the `run` function.
-We now have a library crate that has a public API we can test!
+We’ve used the `pub` keyword on the function definition to designate `search` as part of our library crate’s public API.
+We now have a library crate that we can use from our binary crate and that we can test!

-Now we need to bring the code we moved to *src/lib.rs* into the scope of the binary crate in *src/main.rs*, as shown in Listing 12-14.
+Now we need to bring the code defined in *src/lib.rs* into the scope of the binary crate in *src/main.rs* and call it, as shown in Listing 12-14.

 src/main.rs

 ```
-use std::env;
-use std::process;
+// --snip--

-use minigrep::Config;
+use minigrep::search;

 fn main() {
     // --snip--
-    if let Err(e) = minigrep::run(config) {
+}

 // --snip--
+fn run(config: Config) -> Result<(), Box<dyn Error>> {
+    let contents = fs::read_to_string(config.file_path)?;

+    for line in search(&config.query, &contents) {
+        println!("{line}");
     }

+    Ok(())
 }
 ```

-Listing 12-14: Using the `minigrep` library crate in *src/main.rs*
+Listing 12-14: Using the `minigrep` library crate’s `search` function in *src/main.rs*

-We add a `use minigrep::Config` line to bring the `Config` type from the library crate into the binary crate’s scope, and we prefix the `run` function with our crate name.
-Now all the functionality should be connected and should work.
-Run the program with `cargo run` and make sure everything works correctly.
+We add a `use minigrep::search` line to bring the `search` function from the library crate into the binary crate’s scope.
+Then, in the `run` function, rather than printing out the contents of the file, we call the `search` function and pass the `config.query` value and `contents` as arguments.
+Then `run` will use a `for` loop to print each line returned from `search` that matched the query.
+This is also a good time to remove the `println!` calls in the `main` function that displayed the query and the file path so that our program only prints the search results (if no errors occur).

+Note that the search function will be collecting all the results into a vector it returns before any printing happens.
+This implementation could be slow to display results when searching large files because results aren’t printed as they’re found; we’ll discuss a possible way to fix this using iterators in Chapter 13.

 Whew!
 That was a lot of work, but we’ve set ourselves up for success in the future.
 Now it’s much easier to handle errors, and we’ve made the code more